-6.5 What are the consent rules with regard to KIS and ECS?
+7.5 What are the consent rules with regard to KIS and ECS?
 Can you give examples of possible scenarios?

-- If ECS consent has been declined (patient opt-out) and the KIS Consent status is "KIS Consent given", it will not be possible for the KIS to be sent. - If ECS Consent has been declined (patient opt-out) and the KIS Consent status is "overridden", it will be possible to send the KIS, but only the "KIS Special Note" and no other ECS or KIS information. - If ECS Consent is "yes" and KIS Consent is "overridden" and the KIS send value is "send", then all the KIS information will be sent. - If ECS Consent is "yes" and KIS Consent is "yes" and the KIS Send value is "send", then all KIS information will be sent.
+- If ECS consent has been declined (patient opt-out) and the KIS Consent status is "KIS Consent given", it is not possible for the KIS to be sent. - If ECS Consent has been declined (patient opt-out) and the KIS Consent status is "overridden", it is possible to send the KIS, but only the "KIS Special Note" and no other ECS or KIS information. - If ECS Consent is "yes" and KIS Consent is "overridden" and the KIS send value is "send", then all the KIS information can be sent. - If ECS Consent is "yes" and KIS Consent is "yes" and the KIS Send value is "send", then all the KIS information can be sent.

-6.6 Under what circumstances would a patient record not be sent to ECS?
+7.6 Under what circumstances would a patient record not be sent to ECS?